Inside the high-stakes world of designing for 911 operators

 Anita Pitt sits at her desk, where she speaks with a melodious Texas drawl.
-She doesn’t convey any particular sense of urgency, and yet, over the past 37 years as program manager of Brazos County 911, her entire job has been about conveying urgency.
+She doesn’t convey any particular sense of urgency, and yet, over the past 37 years as the 911 program manager for the Brazos Valley Council of Governments, her entire job has been about conveying urgency.
 She manages the staff and technology in her region as a small but vital part of the network of 6,100 emergency call centers scattered across the United States.
 These call centers field 200 million calls a year.

 “I think a lot of people’s perception of 911 is what they see on TV,” she says, alluding to glitzy, techie procedurals such as CSI, where dispatchers appear to work in mission control.
 “Whereas in rural Texas, that’s not always the case.
 There are a lot of places around the nation that are barely keeping their heads above water with technology.”